robotframework/PythonRemoteServer/README.rst

     $ pip install robotremoteserver

-Alternatively you can download the `source distributions`_, extract it, and install it using:
+Alternatively you can download the `source distribution`_, extract it, and install it using:

 .. sourcecode:: bash